credpath/credpath.github.io/_pages/research.md

 “Body-Worn Cameras and Police Stops” (with [Romaine Campbell](https://economics.harvard.edu/people/romaine-campbell))<br>

-<b> <i> Abstract: </i> </b> *We study a police department that was not an early adopter of body-worn cameras and was institutionally unwilling to adopt them with a randomized control trial (RCT).
-This large urban police department may better reflect an average department than those willing to implement an RCT.
-We compare dispatches made in broad daylight to those made at night before and after the rollout of body-worn cameras.
-We find officers' use of force does not change for 911 call dispatches.
-However, officers use less force for self-dispatches and make fewer self-dispatches.* <br>
+<b> <i> Abstract: </i> </b> *We study the effects of body-worn cameras on officer interactions in a police department that was not an early adopter of body-worn cameras and was institutionally unwilling to adopt them with a randomized control trial (RCT).
+We hypothesize that this sizeable urban police department may better reflect an average department than early adopters or departments willing to implement an RCT.
+We compare dispatches made during daylight hours to those made at night before and after the rollout of body-worn cameras.
+We find that officers use less force during self-dispatched calls and make fewer self-dispatches after the rollout.
+We do not find changes in officer use of force for 911 call dispatches.* <br>

 Publications